 Connecting Consumers’ Devices

 In fact, it’s probably become even more important to reach consumers in stores and to figure out how to extend that reach onto consumers’ phones.
-Customers extensively use their smartphones while shopping as in-store shopping assistants, creating an omnichannel experience which is essential to the success of retailer.
+Customers extensively use their smartphones while shopping as in-store shopping assistants, creating an omnichannel experience that is essential to the success of a retailer.

 Enhancing Retail Ecosystem